By Renata Leite, FootballPredictions.NET, 10:21 25/08/2020

 How the investigation started

-On February 15th an investigation was launched into Manchester City’s sponsorship earnings with their major sponsor, Etihad.
+In January 2020 an investigation was launched into Manchester City’s sponsorship earnings with their major sponsor, Etihad.

 They were found to be in violation of UEFA’s Financial Fair Play rules and were subsequently banned from all European football for two years.